TomVincentUK/snompy/docs/guide/bulk_fdm.rst

 ========================

-The finite dipole model (FDM) is one method for estimating the effective polarisability of an atomic force microscope (AFM) tip and a sample.
+The finite dipole model (FDM) is one method for estimating the effective polarizability of an atomic force microscope (AFM) tip and a sample.
 This can be used to predict scattering in scanning near-field optical microscopy (SNOM) measurements, as described on the page :ref:`scattering`.